wtgtybhertgeghgtwtg/env-and-files/README.md

   },
   sql: {
     password: {
-      // The "sql.password" property will be equal to the contents of "/path/to/secret", or null if it could not be read.
+      // The "sql.password" property will be equal to the contents of "/path/to/secret", or undefined if it could not be read.
       filePath: '/path/to/secret',
       required: true,
     },